MarcusHoltz/marcusholtz.github.io/_posts/2024-03-21-browsers-firefox-floorp-sidebery-setup.md

 * * *

+## Setting up Sidebery Snapshots

+* * *

-## File and folder convention
+### File and folders location

+To setup Sidebery's Snapshots:

+1. Open the `Sidebery Settings` page.

+2. Scroll to the `Snapshots` section.

+3. Under, `Auto export (on every snapshot)` select `on`.

+4. Find the text box in the area labeled `Path with file name`.

+5. Edit the `text box` for the Path with file name to match the Example naming below.

+* * *

+### Example naming

+To provide uniqueness to each browser being synced - include the `hostname` of the client machine along with the `profile name`.

+You will need to edit the `text box` using the method for syncing above.

 Sidebery wants to use the `~/Downloads` folder for it's use.
-Stick with the default folder.
+Stick with this default folder.

-When making the selection to use the default `~/Downloads/Sidebery` folder.
+1. Edit `Path with filename` using the examples below:

+`~/Downloads/Sidebery/BuddyPC.default/buddypc.default--%Y.%M.%D-%h.%m`

+`~/Downloads/Sidebery/Thunktop.default-release/thunktop.default-release--%Y.%M.%D-%h.%m`

-The change is to include the hostname of the client machine along with the profile name.
+> Include the `hostname` of the client machine along with the `profile name` (seconds were excluded from the filename).

 * * *

-### Example naming convention

-1. **Path with filename**:

-`~/Downloads/Sidebery/BuddyPC.default/buddypc.default-2024.03.21-19.14.json`

-`~/Downloads/Sidebery/Thunktop.default-release/thunktop.default-release-2023.11.31-08.15.json`

-> (Seconds were excluded from the filename.)
+## Saving increments

+How big did you want your directory for each browser to get before you started to rotate out the files?

+How many files until syncthing starts to get clogged up by this share, or the inodes fill up on the NAS?

+8 days of storage
+       @
+10 min intervals
+       =
+1152 files per browser

 * * *

-## Saving increments
+### To achieve this setting

 1. **Auto-snapshots interval**: `10 minutes`

 2. **Snapshots limit**: `8 days`

 * * *